QuantEcon/lecture-source-jl/rst_files/tools_editors.rst

 The most feature-rich one for Julia development is `Atom <https://atom.io/>`_, with the `Juno <http://junolab.org/>`_ package

-There are several reasons to use a text editor like Atom
+There are several reasons to use a text editor like Atom, including

 * Git integration (more on this in the `next lecture <version_control>`_)